britnicanale/Pajama-Stories/README.md

 * Python 3 <br>
 * SQLite3

+## Library Used
+For our project, we used the [passlib](https://passlib.readthedocs.io/en/stable/) library.

+The passlib library contains many hashing algorithm for hashing passwords.
+Additionally, there are functions that verify whether a given input would hash to a certain output.
+These hashing algorithms provide security to the user.

+Our team deems the passlib library necessary because it will give our website a secure password system.
+Not only will it make it more difficult for intruders to gain access to other user accounts, but using this library will help our team gain more knowledge about security and hashing.

+In our project, we imported the md5_crypt hashing algorithm and verifying function.
+When the user creates an account, we used 'md5_crypt.encrypt' to hash the password and put the hash for that user in the database.
+When the user logs in, we used the 'md5_crypt.verify' to check whether the password that the user inputs has the same hash as what is in the database.

 ## Virtual Environment
 To install a virtual environment in your computer, first make sure that you have Python 3 and SQLite3 installed.
 If you do not have it installed, [go here to learn how to install Python 3](https://realpython.com/installing-python/) or [here to install SQLite3](https://www.sqlite.org/download.html).